zyhu-hu/ClimCorrector/tutorials/training_nn_bias_corrector.md

 pip install .
 ```

 Now the `climcorr` virtual environment will be able to run the [../notebooks/zonal-r2.ipynb](../notebooks/zonal-r2.ipynb) notebook.
 This notebook will load the trained model and evaluate the model performance on the validation data.
 The notebook will plot the zonal R2 score of the model.
+Running this notebook will require requesting GPU resources.
+I usually go to `https://jupyterhub.hpc.ucar.edu` to open a jupyter notebook.
+For these post-analysis, I recommend just select casper PBS batch, then select 1 cpu, 1 gpu, and 128 GM memory.

 ### 4.2 Convert the torch model to TorchScript